jsoref/apcupsd/doc/manual/manual.rst

 #. "status" - The status command requests that the server send a copy of all
    status values, in the form displayed by apcaccess.
-After the client sends the "status" command, the server will reply with a series of messges, each one containing one line of apcaccess status data.
+After the client sends the "status" command, the server will reply with a series of messages, each one containing one line of apcaccess status data.
 The end of the command series is indicated by an empty message (length of 0).